How to write a marketing report + free template

 End of year reporting is one of those painful necessities of the job.
 You can’t plan for the next year unless you have a real understanding of what did (and didn't) go well over the last one.

-To make life easier, I’ve created a simulated report to give you an idea of the visuals and insights you should include to make your report the best it can be.
+To make life easier, I’ve created a simulated marketing report template to give you an idea of the visuals and insights you should include to make your report the best it can be.
 Download it above, or read on for end of year reporting tips and tricks on how to create your marketing report.

 Consider your audience